IanFinlayson/exploring-cs/chapter06.md

 as the number first entered.

 The condition for this while loop is `number != 0`.
-So we will keep going as long as the number they entered wasn\'t 0.
+So we will keep going as long as the number they entered wasn't 0.

 Inside the loop, we do a few things.
 First we print out the total so the user can see it change for each number they enter.
 Then we get the next